Wireless Power Consortium: Evolution of Wireless Power Standard

 In January 2021, v1.3 of the Qi standard was introduced to substantially improve compliance testing of products seeking certification.

 A more significant upgrade to the Qi standard occurred in November 2023 with the launch of Qi v2.0.
 This iteration, v2.0, and specifically the Magnetic Power Profile (MPP) version of Qi v2.0, branded as Qi2, brought significant improvement in consumer experience.
 Leveraging technology created by Apple in its MagSafe charging capability, Qi2 delivered up to 15W of charging power and provided magnetic attachment between receiver and transmitter for a more energy-efficient connection.
-The result for consumers was a faster, more convenient, and more reliable charging experience.
+This produced a faster, more convenient, and more reliable charging experience.

-Qi2 was an immediate success.
 In its first year after launch, more than 1,100 new Qi2 products were certified, which was a 6-fold faster adoption rate when compared with the previous version of Qi.

 In January 2025, Qi v2.1 was announced, bringing two new extensions to the Qi standard.
-For handset manufacturers who wanted to provide a Qi2 user experience but were unable or not prepared to incorporate magnets built into their handsets, Qi v2.1 enabled the coupling of a handset with an approved case or sleeve to deliver a fully compliant Qi2 user experience.
+For handset manufacturers who wanted to provide a Qi2 user experience but were unable to incorporate magnets built into their handsets, Qi v2.1 enabled the coupling of a handset with an approved case or sleeve to deliver a fully compliant Qi2 user experience.
 This version of Qi v2.1 was branded Qi2 Ready.
 The second version of Qi v2.1 adopted technology developed by Panasonic Automotive Systems.
 Qi v2.1, using the Active Alignment Power Profile (APP), utilizes a moving coil to align the charger and receiver for automotive applications.
 The moving coil continuously tracks and aligns the phone and charger, ensuring a consistent charge despite the shifting of the phone placement resulting from automotive movement.

 In July 2025, the WPC announced the introduction of Qi v2.2, branded as Qi2 25W.
 As the name implies, Qi2 25W delivers up to 25W of charging power, nearly 70% more power than the original Qi v2.0.
 Qi2 25W not only provided the convenience of magnetic attachment, but for the first time, some certified wireless chargers rivaled the charging speed of wired charging.

-By 2025, 13,145 products were Qi or Qi2 Certified.
+By 2025, there were over 13,000 devices that were Qi or Qi2 Certified.